misrori/aranykezdata/README.md

-# Data to aranykez package
+# Data to aranykez package daily